JuergenGutsch/blog/_source/_posts/2019-12-21-Moving-aspnetcore-to-linux.md

 ![]({{site.baseurl}}/img/advent/advent.jpg)

+Scott Hanselman again writes about ASP.NET Core applications on Linux.
+This time the post is about moving an ASP.NET Core application from a Windows to a Linux based App Service:

 [Moving an ASP.NET Core from Azure App Service on Windows to Linux by testing in WSL and Docker first](https://www.hanselman.com/blog/MovingAnASPNETCoreFromAzureAppServiceOnWindowsToLinuxByTestingInWSLAndDockerFirst.aspx)

+Again this is one of his pretty detailed and deep dive posts.
+You definitely have to read it, if you want to run your ASP.NET Core application on Linux.